 A question we often get from prospective car accident clients is whether Indiana is a no-fault state, which would mean drivers turn to their own auto insurance after an accident.
 In fact, Indiana is not a no-fault state and instead observes a doctrine of “comparative fault.”
 This puts a different wrinkle in car accident claims, which can cut into the amount of compensation you receive if your case is not handled correctly.

 Here’s what you need to know about car accidents in Indiana:

 First Steps to Follow After A Car Accident in Indiana

 Immediately after a car accident, you should determine whether you or others in your vehicle or other vehicles are injured.
-By law (§ 9-26-1-1.1), you are to provide reasonable assistance if you are able to those who are injured.
+By law (§ 9-26-1-1.1), you are to provide reasonable assistance if you are able to those who are injured passengers.
 This includes calling for an ambulance if needed.

 You also need to report the accident to law enforcement authorities and exchange information with the other drivers, including names and addresses, vehicle registration numbers, and driver’s licenses.

 Next, you or a companion should document the accident with photos if you can, including pictures of vehicle damage, your injuries and the overall accident scene.
 You want to capture anything that helps show what happened.
 These photos may be useful if you need to file a claim.